Brown Butter Chocolate Chip Cookies

 • Salt

-• Semi-sweet or dark chocolate chips or chunks
+• Semi-sweet or dark chocolate chips or chopped chocolate

 Why You’ll Love Brown Butter Chocolate Chip Cookies: